sarsamurmu/zusty/pages/src/docs/elements/button.md

 ## Colors
-You can set buttons color to any of Theme Colors.
-You can also use Colors Helper to color them.
+You can set buttons color to any of theme colors.
+You can also use [Colors Helper](../helpers/#colors) to color them.
 To use custom color/color helper, you have to add class `zust-custom`{.class}.

 ```html {snippet}
 <button class="zust-btn zust-primary">Primary</button>